-The Fifth Amendment to the U.S. Constitution and article I, section 9 of the Florida Constitution both protect individuals from being twice put in jeopardy for the same offense.
-A double jeopardy claim based upon undisputed facts presents a pure question of law, which the appellate court will review de novo.
+The Fifth Amendment to the U.S. Constitution and Article I, Section 9 of the Florida Constitution protect individuals from being twice jeopardized for the same offense.

 “The Double Jeopardy Clause presents no substantive limitation on the legislature’s power to prescribe multiple punishments, but rather, seeks only to prevent courts either from allowing multiple prosecutions or from imposing multiple punishments for a single, legislatively defined offense.”
 Id. (quoting Borges v.
 State, 415 So.2d 1265, 1267 (Fla.
 1982).

 As explained by the court in Valdes v.
 State, 3 So.3d 1067, 1076 (Fla.
 2009), “there is no constitutional prohibition against multiple punishments for different offenses arising out of the same criminal episode, as long as the Legislature intends such punishments.” (citing Hayes v.
 State, 803 So.2d 695, 699 (Fla.
 2001).

 If you are concerned about how the double jeopardy provisions of state and federal law might apply to your case, contact an experienced criminal defense attorney at Sammis Law Firm.

 At Sammis Law Firm, we have offices in downtown Tampa, New Port Richey, and Clearwater, FL.

 We help clients fight felony and misdemeanor criminal charges throughout the greater Tampa Bay area.

 Contact us for a free and confidential consultation to discuss legal defenses that might apply to your case, including protections against double jeopardy, the statute of limitations, and speedy trial provisions of state and federal law.

 Call (813) 250-0500 to discuss your case.